Farley's & Sathers Candy Company: Now and Later

 Purchased from Kraft late in 2002, this product was introduced in 1962.
 The name was a suggestion for its customers that they eat some of the squares right away and save the rest for later.
 The old ad slogan for the candy was, "Eat some now, Save some for Later", later replaced by, "Hard 'N Fruity now and Soft 'N Chewy Later".
 The later slogan describing the candy's consistency over time.

 Charles Cari learned to make toffee while working for W.F.
 Schrafft's & Sons in Boston.
 In 1919, Cari moved to New York to begin his own candy business in Brooklyn.
 He sold his business to father and son Harry and Joseph Klein in 1953 for $25,000.
 They named their company Phoenix Candy Company.
 At the time, their product line was salt water taffy, peanut brittle, and Halloween candy.
 It was a very seasonal business and concentrated mainly around Halloween.
 Now and Later was developed as a product which could be sold year-round.
 The Kleins invested in new equipment and technology and expanded distribution nationwide, growing the company to the point where production was running two shifts per day, six days per week.

 The Kleins sold the Phoenix Candy Company to Beatrice Foods in 1978.
 In 1983, it was sold to Huhtamäki Oyj of Helsinki, Finland, which previously purchased the Leaf Candy Company.
 The two acquisitions were merged under the name Leaf, Inc. In turn, Leaf, Inc. sold the Phoenix Candy Company to Kouri Capital, a Finnish investment firm, who changed the name to Phoenix Confections in 1986.
 In 1992, Kouri sold Phoenix Confections to Nabisco and then in 2000 Kraft acquired the Now and Later brand as part of its purchase of Nabisco.

 The original flavors were Red, Green and Blue.
 Under Beatrice Foods, these flavors became Strawberry, Apple and Grape.
-For April Fools' Day 1983, three special flavors were released: Broiled Salmon, Chicken-Fried Steak and Huevos Rancheros.